newcleo-dev-team/lbh15/docs/source/learn_more.rst

   where there is a loop over all the required time instants; for each :code:`i`-th instant:

   - an explicit call is made to the time integration function;
-  - the Oxygen concentration setpoint is updated correspondingly;
+  - the oxygen concentration setpoint is updated correspondingly;
-  - the PID is asked to provide the new Oxygen concentration value to guarantee within the lead volume;
+  - the PID is asked to provide the new oxygen concentration value to guarantee within the lead volume;

 - Results plotting: